raspberrypilearning/blender-party-monkey/en/step_6.md

 We won't be needing the cube, so let's remove it.

-+ Select the cube with the right mouse button.
++ Select the cube with the left mouse button.
 An orange border should appear around the cube.
 + Make sure your mouse is in the 3D view.
 + Press <kbd>X</kbd> to delete the cube.
 + You'll be asked whether it's OK to delete the object.